Your Teaching and Learning Partner

 Before you know it, you’ll have reached 1,000 books, received multiple prizes and have a child ready to read!
 For easier tracking, there is an app for your device by 1,000 Books Before Kindergarten and can be accessed in your phone's store.

 Enroll your child in Dolly Parton’s Imagination Library and we’ll send them a FREE BOOK every month until their fifth birthday.
 The time you spend reading with your child opens their mind to faraway places, exciting adventure and sets them on the pathway to an interest in lifelong learning.
 Read to your child—it’s a wise investment in their future and the future of our community.
 If your child lives in Licking County, register for Dolly Parton’s Imagination Library here or at any library location in Licking County.
-For details on the program, click here.
+For details on the program or to print a registration form, click here.

-LCL has a variety of story time sessions for all ages.
+LCL has a dynamic story time that is virtual via Zoom.
 Check our Story Time page for details.

 Early Literacy Skills